I may not single handedly change the world, but I’ll be damned if I’m not going to try.

 Kelsey, I truly enjoyed our chat.
 It is seldom I am able to speak to someone who grasps the concept as well as you do.
 You have undertaken a big challenge that will result in better communication in the ranks of us trying to help horses.
 You are to be commended! -Karen Owens, Founder – STAR Ranch

-I enjoy producing a variety of visual projects that tell stories instead of simply stating facts.
+I enjoy producing a variety of visual projects that tell stories rather than simply stating facts.
 Recently I have experimented with time-lapse photography, storytelling through video, websites that connect communities and flash projects that visualize problems.

 Its hard to tell when my love of photography began because for as long as I can remember I’ve had a camera in my hand.
 Horses were the first subject I fell in love with capturing, and since then I’ve expanded while maintaining that passion.
 In 2008 my mentor encouraged me to start my own business, Kelsey Sullivan Photography, and he supported me through the process of legally becoming a business.
 Since then my work has developed, my eye has improved, and I have a huge appreciation for the business side of the art.